umarlhepk/example-voting-app/README.md

 ## Key Highlights

 - **Continuous Integration with Azure DevOps:**
-  - Set up CI pipelines using Azure DevOps Repos to automate the building and testing of the application.
+  - Set up CI pipelines using Azure DevOps Repos to automate the application's building and testing.
   - Streamlined code changes and updates through version control integrated within Azure DevOps.

 - **Continuous Deployment with GitOps using ArgoCD:**